FaabLondon/WDI_LDN_PROJECT4/readme.md

 ### Overview

 **Final project:**
-For the last project I developed a full-stack MERN application, by building an Express API with Node.js, serve the data from a Mongo database and consume my API with a separate front-end built with React.
+For the last project I developed a full-stack MERN application, by building an Express API with Node.js, serving the data from a Mongo database and consuming my API with a separate front-end built with React.
 I created several models (item, order, review, user) with CRUD functionalities.
-I worked on automated tests for all my RESTful resources on the back-end, and some classical and functional components on the front-end.
+I worked on automated tests for all my RESTful resources on the back-end, and for some classical and functional components on the front-end.
 These were done using SuperTest, the Mocha testing framework and the Chai Assertion library for the back-end and Enzyme for testing the React front-end.
 Git was used for version control and Heroku for deployment

 # GA WDI-32 Project 4: Dress to impress: high-end clothing rental